 The more the SMA points up, the more bullish price is.
 The more it points down the more bearish the price.
 Looking at it that way seems pretty simple.

 The longer the time period of a chart, the smoother the volatility will be.
-If you have the SMAs on a short time frame, there’s a lot more volatility because it’s reading the data quickly (watch us do trading live each day in our trading rooms).
+If you have the SMAs on a short time frame, there’s a lot more volatility because it’s reading the data quickly.

 Which Moving Average Is Best for Day Trading?

 - Here are the best moving average lines for day trading:

 - 9 exponential moving average and the 9 ema.

 - Or use the 13 ema in place of it.